cogstat/cogstat_user_documentation/Compare-repeated-measures-variables.md

 ---
 From the `Analysis` menu choose `Compare repeated measures variables`, and choose the variables you want to compare, then hit OK.

 To use several factors, click on `Factors...` and set the names and the levels of the factors, and click OK.
-Then you can select the variables for the factor level combinations.
+Then, you can select the variables for the factor level combinations.

 * Only the cases where all variables are available are used.
 * Variables to be compared have to have the same measurement levels.